subadhra-srinivas/Udacity_Fsnd_Log_Analysis_Project/README.md

 **About the Project:**

-This project will strech our SQL skills and get practice interacting with aa large database over a million rows both from the command line and from the code.
+This project will strech our SQL skills and get practice interacting with a large database over a million rows both from the command line and from the code.
 We will build and refine complex queries and then use them to draw business conclusions from data.
 The task is to create a reporting tool that points out reports (in plain text) based on the data in the